 How many East London football clubs?

-Defined by the bitter and often violent clashes of West Ham and Millwall, East London has a total of six teams from the seventh tier upwards.
+Dominated by West Ham and Millwall, East London has at least six teams from the seventh tier upwards.

 - West Ham United